codespede/pwoli/docs/index.md

 Pwoli is a NodeJS/TypeScript framework written in TypeScript which can work independantly on a raw NodeJS/TypeScript environment OR, in co-ordination with any other frameworks or libraries like Express.js.

-Pwoli can connect to any kind of ORMs by implementing thier corresponding [ORM Adapters](/pwoli/api-docs/classes/ORMAdapter.html) and works with [Sequelize](https://sequelize.org) out of the box at present by [SequelizeAdapter](/pwoli/api-docs/classes/SequelizeAdapter.html).
+Pwoli can connect to any kind of ORMs by implementing thier corresponding [ORM Adapters](/pwoli/api-docs/classes/ORMAdapter.html) and works with [Sequelize](https://sequelize.org) and [Mongoose](https://mongoosejs.com) out of the box at present by [SequelizeAdapter](/pwoli/api-docs/classes/SequelizeAdapter.html) and [MongooseAdapter](/pwoli/api-docs/classes/MongooseAdapter.html) respectively.

-> This means that, all Sequelize supported databases like PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server are readily usable with Pwoli at present.
+> This means that, all Mongoose and Sequelize supported databases like MongoDB, PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server are readily usable with Pwoli at present.
 >
-> For MongoDB support, a MongooseAdapter implementing is to be implemented.
-Please see (how to use a different ORM)[https://internetmango.github.io/pwoli/using-another-orm]

 _Pwoli means "super awesome" and our intention is to make web app development "super awesome"_